 What Does Optometry Involve?

-When you have a problem with your sight, a specialist provides services that include:
+When you have a problem with your sight, a specialist in optometry provides the diagnostic care you need.
+Your optometrist supplies services that include:

 - Annual or routine eye exams and vision testing